carajed/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
 -  name: Evidence Use in Education LLC
   url: https://www.linkedin.com/company/evidence-use-in-education-llc/

 # Short bio (displayed in user profile at end of posts)
 bio: I am interested in the development and use of evidence to inform education policies and practices.

 interests:
-- Education policy
+- Education policy & practice
 - Teacher preparation
 - School and teacher quality